Ultimate Guide: Leipzig Germany

 The mining industry used to escalate coal in the area of Leipzig.
 What they left were many exploration cavitations.
 As a result of renaturalization, you can find a beautiful Lakeland area (about 22 lakes) connected through many channels and rivers.
 The water quality is of the highest purity.
 The variety of leisure and relaxation activities is endless.
 Especially in summertime, many locals spend their free time doing outdoor activities and water sports on the lakes shore.
 Going on a boat tour, relaxing on sandy beaches or dancing off your feet at any one of the huge festivals are more reason to spend the day or night at the lakes.

-These are my favorite spots/events making mingling with locals on the Venetian Side of Leipzig easy:
+These are my favorite spots/events on the Venetian Side of Leipzig:

 - Kulkwitzer See (Lake Kulkwitz has a waterski and wakeboard lift)